updatecli/website/content/docs/prologue/introduction.md

 ---
 title: "Introduction"
-description: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+description: "Updatecli is a tool uses to apply file update strategies."
-lead: "Doks is a Hugo theme helping you build modern documentation websites that are secure, fast, and SEO-ready — by default."
+lead: "Updatecli is a tool uses to apply file update strategies."
 date: 2020-10-06T08:48:57+00:00
 lastmod: 2020-10-06T08:48:57+00:00
 draft: false